themisir/themisir/README.md

 <details>
 <summary>Want to talk?</summary>

-Too bad I don't want, well at least I don't want a real-time form of communication.
+Too bad I don't want, well at least I don't prefer a real-time form of communication at the moment.
 You better off reaching out to me via email and then we can see if that's an option.
 Is that rude?
 Maybe, but I better off explaining stuff as a written communication than directing you in real time as speaking.
 It just doesn't work for me and I need hours before to prepare and a few more hours to wind off.

 Also hey you'll get to keep records of our communication in a _"most"_ efficient way (plain text) as long as possible.
 When you need to revisit the same subject you can just check your email history and read the response again.